Landing pages are essential tools in your modern marketer’s toolkit.

 - Is this landing page a strong contributor to your bottom line? (ex: net number of leads or signups)

-- Is there some issue that suggest it can perform better if solved (high bounce rate or exit rate)
+- Is there some issue that suggests it can perform better if solved (high bounce rate or exit rate)

 - Does it have decent traffic?